rust-lang/book/nostarch/chapter02.md

 Could not compile `guessing_game`.
 ```

 Whew!
 This is a big error.
-The core of it is that we have ‘mismatched types’.
+The core of the error says that we have *mismatched
+types*.
 Rust has a strong, static type system.
-However, it also has type inference.
+However, it also has type
-When we wrote `let guess = String::new()`, Rust was able to infer that `guess`
+inference.
+When we wrote `let guess = String::new()`, Rust was able to infer
-should be a `String`, so it doesn’t make us write out the type.
-With our
+that `guess` should be a `String` and didn’t make us write the type out.
+Our
+`secret_number` on the other hand is a number type.
+There are a few number
-`secret_number`, there are a number of types which can have a value between one
-and a hundred: `i32`, a thirty-two-bit number, or `u32`, an unsigned
+types which can have a value between one and a hundred: `i32`, a thirty-two-bit
-thirty-two-bit number, or `i64`, a sixty-four-bit number or others.
-So far,
+number; or `u32`, an unsigned thirty-two-bit number; `i64`, a sixty-four-bit
-that hasn’t mattered, and so Rust defaults to an `i32`.
-However, here, Rust
+number; or others.
+Rust defaults to an `i32`, so that's the type of
-doesn’t know how to compare the `guess` and the `secret_number`.
-They need to
-be the same type.
+`secret_number`.
+The error is because Rust will not compare two different types.

 Ultimately, we want to convert the `String` we read as input
 into a real number type so that we can compare it to the guess numerically.
 We
-can do that with two more lines.
-Here’s our new program:
+can do that with two more lines; add this to your program:

+Filename: src/main.rs

 ```rust,ignore
 extern crate rand;